knpuniversity/symfony4/knpu/ep1-stellar/micro-app-phpstorm.md

 Ok, we are *almost* ready to start coding!
 But we *need* talk about our spaceship, I mean, editor!
 Look, you can use *whatever* your want... but...
 I *highly* recommend PhpStorm!
 Seriously, it makes developing in Symfony a *dream*!
-And no, those nice guys & gals at PhpStorm aren't paying me to say this... but they can if the want to!
+And no, those nice guys & gals at PhpStorm aren't paying me to say this... but they can if they want to!

 Ahem, If you *do* use it... which would be *awesome* for you... there are 2 secrets